nova-pkgs/python/Doc/tutorial/introduction.rst

    >>> squares
    [1, 4, 9, 16, 25]

-Like strings (and all other built-in :term:`sequence` types), lists can be indexed and sliced::
+Like strings (and all other built-in :term:`sequence` type), lists can be indexed and sliced::

    >>> squares[0]  # indexing returns the item